El Paredon, Guatemala: Things to do & Where to Stay

-I stayed here for 4 nights back in March and it was a nice way to end our time in Guatemala.
+I stayed here for four nights back in March and it was a nice way to end our time in Guatemala.
 With its close proximity to Lake Atitlan (3 hours) and Antigua (2 hours), it makes it great for weekend trips.
-Our last night was on a Friday and we met multiple people coming from Guatemala City for the weekend.
-It can be a bit pricier than other parts of Guatemala but that is due in part to the location.

-In most hostels, you will have the opportunity of staying at a beachfront property for a great price.
+In most hostels, you can stay at a beachfront property for a great price.
 If you are a big surfer and love relaxing by the pool, then I highly suggest you visit El Paredon in Guatemala.

 How to Get to El Paredon